unoti/kitchen-exp1/docs/features/07-cors-config.md

   ```
 - This will allow your frontend (running on port 5173) to successfully access backend endpoints.
 - Test the endpoints after applying these changes and adjust the configuration for allowed methods/headers if needed.

+## FAQ

+**Q: Does vite always use port 5173 or does it change?**
+A: Vite defaults to port 5173; however, if that port is already in use or is overridden in the configuration (such as in vite.config.ts), Vite may select another available port.
+We won't worry about this for now for this prototype.